PDS 70

 PDS 70 (V1032 Centauri) is a very young T Tauri star in the constellation Centaurus.
 Located 370 ly from Earth, it has a mass of and is approximately 5.4 million years old.
-The star has a protoplanetary disk containing two nascent exoplanets, named PDS 70b and PDS 70c, which have been directly imaged by the European Southern Observatory's Very Large Telescope, as well as a 3rd unconfirmed one.
+The star has a protoplanetary disk containing two nascent exoplanets, named PDS 70b and PDS 70c, which have been directly imaged by the European Southern Observatory's Very Large Telescope, as well as a third unconfirmed protoplanet.
 PDS 70b was the first confirmed protoplanet to be directly imaged.